* * Click or tap here to set up your FREE introductory lesson! * *

 I want to be as accommodating as possible whenever a student has a need for a temporary lessons schedule change, so I'll offer every option I can when a student needs to miss their regular weekly lesson—including allowing a make-up lesson up to or on the Sunday immediately following any given week—but any lesson not attended in a given week will be considered a "missed" lesson (a "missed" lesson is a lesson you are charged for even though you didn't attend), and only certain lesson packages get allowed "missed" lessons that don't count against that package.
 Please see my lessons cancellation policy in the question below this one for details about allowed "missed" lessons, and cancelling or rescheduling lessons.

-If you won't be able to make your regularly scheduled lesson for any given week, please let me know as much in advance as you can; we'll try to find another slot for your lesson on another day during that same week, and I'll also usually have some options on the following Sunday for a make-up lesson if need be...but for any week that we don't have your lesson at the regular time and we're not able to reschedule it for later in that week (or the following Sunday), that week's lesson will be considered a "missed" lesson and it will be deducted from the lessons package (and please note that only one rescheduling of a lesson will be allowed during any given calendar week; if you're not able to make the slot we've rescheduled for, then that becomes a "missed" lesson).
+If you won't be able to make your regularly scheduled lesson for any given week, please let me know as much in advance as you can; we'll try to find another slot for your lesson on another day during that same week, and I'll also usually have some options on the following Sunday for a make-up lesson if need be...and for in-person students we'll have the option to switch to an online lesson instead.
+But for any week that we don't have your lesson at the regular time and we're not able to reschedule it for later in that week (or the following Sunday), whether online or in person, that week's lesson will be considered a "missed" lesson and it will be deducted from the lessons package (and please note that only one rescheduling of a lesson will be allowed during any given calendar week; if you're not able to make the slot we've rescheduled for, then that becomes a missed lesson).

-Packages of 6 or 8 lessons get one allowed "missed" lesson before I start deducting them from your package; packages of 10 lessons get one allowed "missed" lesson during the first 5 lessons, and a second one during the remaining 5 lessons; and packages of 12 lessons get one allowed "missed" lesson during each third of the package (so three in total).
-Allowed "missed" lessons expire at the end of each package; they do not carry over from one package to the next.
+Packages of 8, 10 and 12 weeks get one allowed missed lesson before I start deducting them from your package.
+Allowed missed lessons expire at the end of each package; they do not carry over from one package to the next.

-So if you elect to either go lesson by lesson, or only with 4-lesson packages, then any lesson that we aren't able to reschedule for that same week will count as a missed lesson and be deducted from the package; those on a lesson by lesson basis will then need to prepay for another lesson to get on the next week's schedule.
-If your schedule changes a lot, or you have a tendency to need to miss a lesson every few weeks, then I would recommend getting a package of 6 or more lessons.
+So if you elect to either go lesson by lesson, or only with 4-week or 6-week packages, then any lesson that we aren't able to reschedule for that same week will count as a missed lesson and be deducted from the package; those on a lesson-by-lesson basis—as well as those with no lessons remaining in a package—will then need to prepay for another lesson or package in order to get on the next week's schedule.
+If your schedule changes a lot, or you have a tendency to need to miss a lesson every few weeks, then I would recommend getting a package of 8 or more lessons.
 Individually-purchased (single) lessons can only be rescheduled once, and that would be dependent on a suitable alternate option being available in that same week (so the sooner you can let me know if you need to reschedule a single lesson, the better chance I'll be able to make the change); refunds are not available for single lessons once they are purchased.

-Please note that I reserve the right to count any lesson that a student schedules (but doesn't attend) as a "missed" lesson, whether the student has allowed "missed" lessons that haven't been used in the current package or not; an example of a situation where this would be the case would be if a student simply forgets about their lesson, or otherwise doesn't contact me ahead of time to reschedule the lesson.
+Please note that I reserve the right to count any lesson that a student schedules (but doesn't attend) as a missed lesson, whether the student has any remaining allowed missed lessons in the current package or not; an example of a situation where this would be the case would be if a student simply forgets about their lesson, or otherwise doesn't contact me ahead of time to reschedule the lesson.

 To help ensure that you get every lesson that you pay for, I send out emails every weekend that remind each student of whatever lesson I have booked for them in my calendar for the upcoming week; if I don't have a lesson booked for a given student that week, they won't receive an email from me.
 This way each student will have a reminder that they can count on receiving somewhere around halfway between their weekly lessons, in addition to a verbal confirmation at the end of each lesson for the lesson the following week.